appscode/blog/content/post/kubestash-v2024.6.4/index.md

       delay: 1m
 ```

-Here is an example of `RestoreSession` for MySQL:
+Here's an example of a `RestoreSession` that restores `MySQL` manifests and then restores its data:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1